unitbvcv/image_processing_platform/README.md

 *you can still transmit just the image if you wish so

 ### Adding plotting algorithms
+One of the ways to extract information about an image is to plot different data or functions based on the image.
+The tool comes with three basic algorithms in the PlottingAlgorithms package.
+You can add your own algorithms in this package.
+Same conventions apply to importing plotting algorithms (see above section): those who start with an underscore are not imported, no distinction between modules and packages etc.

+Plotting algorithms will be put in functions decorated with `@PlotterFunction`.
+It does not work on classes.
+These functions will be registered by the tool and will be integrated in the UI automatically.
+It will be present in the "Plot Function" drop down list in the Plotter window.

+Requirements for a function to be registered correctly:
+- your module/package must import the `@PlotterFunction` decorator and the `PlottingData` class
+- it must receive at least one parameter (name doesn't matter)
+- it must return a list
+- the `@PlotterFunction` decorator will receive a unique name for the algorithm (string); it will be shown in the UI

+Optional decorator parameters:
+- fromMainModel: list of strings; if data from the mainModel is needed, members of the MainModel class can be specified as strings, and they will be sent to the function as named arguments (the function's parameters' names must match the names written in the list which in turn must be the same names of the MainModel class attributes).
+Especially useful for getting clicks (left or right).
+- computeOnImageChanged: bool; set this to true if you want to compute the plot function when the image in the panel changes; this function is called only once; especially useful for functions that do not depend on user interaction or other outside data;
+- computeOnClick: bool; set this to true if your data changes based on user clicks;
+- other named parameters

+Plotting functions are called in a lazy fashion.
+They are not called until they are selected in the drop-down list.

+The values that you want to plot are stored in a `PlottingData` object.
+A plotting function must return a list of `PlottingData` objects.
+This allows one function to have multiple plots for comparison.
+Each `PlottingData` object contains:
+- name: string; mandatory; this will be shown in the legend of the plotting window;
+- y: iterable; mandatory; this is an iterable (list, tuple, generator, numpy.ndarray etc.) of values that will be plotted on the Y axis
+- x: iterable; this is an iterable (list, tuple, generator, numpy.ndarray etc.) of values that will be plotted on the X axis; if not provided, the default is equivalent to `range(len(y))` (done by pyqtgraph library)
+- pen: string or tuple of 4 ints; this sets the color of the plot; supported formats are RGBA and strings ('w' for white, 'b' for black, 'r' for red, 'g' for green, 'b' for green); see pyqtgraph library for details

 ### Customizing the application settings